sam-pop/vue-presentation/README.md

 # vue-presentation

-> A presentation about the core concepts of Vue.js + simple Vue.js project to demonstrate some of the framework's main features.
+> My presentation about the core concepts of Vue.js + simple Vue.js project to demonstrate some of the framework's main features.

 ## Slides